ucl-casa-ce/Open-Gauges/README.md

 Note - The ServoEasing Library requires version 2.3.4

-# Augmented Reality / 3D Version
+# Augmented Reality Open Gauges

 Note this section is a work in progress, a Unity project file is incoming.